Councillor Code of Conduct

-Complaints about the conduct of a councillor will be assessed by the Chief Executive Officer (CEO) and based on this assessment, the following actions may occur.
+Complaints about the conduct of a councillor will be assessed by Council's Chief Executive Officer (CEO) and based on this assessment, the following actions may occur:

 Inappropriate conduct assessment

 If the CEO assesses the complaint as potentially being inappropriate conduct and it is not a complaint made by the Mayor or CEO, or a complaint about the conduct of the Mayor or Deputy Mayor, the matter will be referred to the Mayor to consider whether any action should be taken.
-The action taken could be no further action, a written reprimand or if it is a repeat of inappropriate conduct, the matter will be referred to the Department of Local Government's CEO as corrupt conduct.
+The action taken could be no further action, a written reprimand or if it is a repeat of inappropriate conduct, the matter will be referred to the Department of Local Government's CEO as misconduct.

-If the CEO assesses the complaint as potentially being misconduct the complaint is referred to the Department of Local Government's CEO to review if the complaint should be referred to a Regional Conduct Review Panel (for less serious matters) or Local Remuneration and Disciplinary Tribunal, for investigation.
+If the CEO assesses the complaint as potentially being misconduct the complaint is referred to the Department of Local Government's CEO to reassess and determine if the complaint requires no action, or referral to a Regional Conduct Review Panel (for less serious matters) or Local Remuneration and Disciplinary Tribunal, for investigation.

 If the CEO assesses the complaint as potentially being corrupt conduct, the complaint is referred to the Crime and Corruption Commission (CCC) for review and if required, referral to the Department of Local Government's CEO for referral to a Regional Conduct Review Panel (for less serious matters) or Local Remuneration and Disciplinary Tribunal, for investigation.
 If you require further information about making a complaint to the CCC phone 1800 061 611 or email firstname.lastname@example.org.

 Outcomes of complaints

-If a complaint is proved to be correct, depending on the seriousness of a complaint and/or frequency of a councillor's breaches, the outcomes could range from counselling through to dismissal.
+If a complaint is proved to be correct, depending on the seriousness of a complaint and/or frequency of a councillor's breach, the outcome could range from counselling through to dismissal.

 Submitting a complaint